 - kasneb is mandated by the Accountants Act, 2008 under Section 17 (1)(e) to investigate and determine cases involving indiscipline by students registered with kasneb.
 Section 42 of the Act further defines examination offences that are punishable under the law and the applicable penalties. - 3.7.2 Disciplinary action will be taken against candidates who breach the examination rules and regulations of kasneb.
-A breach of the examination rules and regulations Collusion.
+A breach of the examination rules and regulations of kasneb shall include but is not limited to the following: Collusion.